armory/docs/content/en/docs/spinnaker-install-admin-guides/rate-limit.md

   - /spinnaker-install-admin-guides/rate_limit/
 ---

-## Running into AWS Rate Limits

-## How Spinnaker Monitors a Deployment
+## How Spinnaker monitors a deployment

 By default Spinnaker queries (e.g. polls) the entire state of the AWS resources managed by Spinnaker every 30 seconds through the Clouddriver sub-service.
 This can cause AWS to throttle the requests on your account.
 If you have a large number of Auto-Scaling Groups and Elastic Load Balancers in your account or other services commonly querying the same APIs then you can expect to see throttling exceptions in your Spinnaker logs.

-### How to alleviate AWS Throttling Exceptions
+### How to alleviate AWS throttling exceptions

 There are several things you can do to help reduce the effects of throttling:
 - Set fine tune rate limits within Spinnaker.